muzzley/muzzley-client-cpp/README.md

 # LINKING AND INCLUDING

 You should include the `muzzley.h` header file in your program, so that you can access the Muzzley classes.
-Since the header file is installed in `/usr/include/muzzley/`, you should use the `-I` flag when compiling.

 Assuming that your main.cpp C++ file looks something like this: